Tree Topology- Definition, Types, Advantages and Disadvantages

 5. One-Way Connections: Each device (except the main one) only connects to one device above it, just like how a child has one set of parents.

-6. Many Lower Connections: Each device can connect to many below it, like how parents can have many children.
+6. Many Lower Connections: Each device can connect to many devices below it, like how parents can have many children.

 7. Tree-Like Shape: When you draw this out, it looks like a tree turned upside down.